salesforce/ctrl/README.md

 1. Will you be releasing the training code and data?

-We plan to release the training code soon.
+~~We plan to release the training code soon.~~
+Please refer to the update on `Sep 25` for details on training code.

 We will not be releasing the training data, but we will release tips and scripts related to data collection.

 2. Is a version of the model available in PyTorch?